A tools and resources hub for Python packaging and collaborative open science

 • Before publication, tutorials then go through several rounds of community review for accuracy, usability and accessibility.

-Start learning: Beginner-friendly Python packaging tutorials
+Start learning: beginner-friendly Python packaging tutorials

 Beginner-friendly Python packaging tutorials guide you through creating a Python package, following modern best practices.
 It’s best to follow the tutorials in order, but you can always pick a specific topic if you wish to jump around.